 In my experience, every calculus class understands the lecture right up until the point they have to work through a problem.
 To help facilitate this process, we will often break into groups and work on problems and get our hands dirty.
 This work will take place in small groups at the whiteboards.
+Groups will work through the problems one at a time rotating who is writing on the board.
+The person who is writing out a solution is not the one who is responsible for the content.
+The rest of the group is responsible for making sure the work is correct.
 You will be graded based on your active participation both while you are writing on the board and while others are doing the writing.